joshandnoodles/Thesis/doc/lab_log_ii.md

 ### Everything

 Place components either on a 1:1 printout or actual PCB footprints (if optics_r001 has arrived yet) and examine against Eagle/3D model to prepare for any impending reworks and to check devices in Eagle for each component (silkscreen, tdocu, hole size, pad size, etc.)

+# Week Four

+Busy wee, got parts and board in.

+  - working through bring-up Excel for first optics_r001 board
+  - all components mounted except LD and QP
+  - power-up with no issues as of yet
+  - currently characterizing power rails and simultaneously writing firmware for inital DVT

+# Weekly One-One - February 2, 2017